 - Indianapolis Star: $1.4 million Walgreens love triangle

-- Analysis: Case places further pressure on the industry
+- Analysis: The case places further pressure on the industry

 - Defense: Walgreens perspective & vicarious liability